How to Use Aluminum Bakeware SafelyUpdated: March 22, 2017Green Living

 While cookware is a bit tricky, as for bakeware, I still am using the same aluminum equipment I’ve used for years.
 What’s more, I have no plans to replace it with expensive stainless steel or any other material for that matter.

-While it’s possible to salvage your aluminum bakeware (not cookware) and still use it safely, make sure you ditch all Teflon kitchen items.
-Here’s a great article on why you should not use Teflon cookware OR bakeware.
+While it’s possible to salvage your aluminum bakeware (not cookware) and still use it safely, make sure you ditch all Teflon kitchenware.
+While you’re at it, toss any silicone molds that you use for baking or cooking too.

 Note also that shiny pasta from the store was shaped in teflon.
 This article explains how to identify healthy pasta shaped in traditional bronze dies instead of toxic teflon.